Author: Manjusha Manthapuri

 Q1.
 What is the difference between CTMS and EDC?

-A CTMS manages site logistics and operations, while an EDC captures and stores participant clinical data.
-Most sites use both together for seamless workflows.
+A CTMS manages site operations and workflow activities, while an EDC captures and stores clinical data.
+Most sites use both for streamlined processes.

 Q2.
 Can smaller sites benefit from a CTMS?